tomlqc/about-quantum/source/about/story.rst

 .. rubric:: Why writing?

-I have spent really a lot of time learning, in parallel to a full-time job and to my family duties.
-And because I did all this without the perspective of getting a degree, I wanted to make my efforts visible, and to find a way to conclude these self-studies.
+I have invested really a lot of time in learning, parallely to a full-time job and to my family duties (OOooo*oo).
+I did this without the perspective of getting any kind of certificate, but I wanted to show that I took this project very seriously, and that I learned a lot, so I decided to write down these notes.
+Writing helps to reflect what I have really learnt, and it is a way to conclude these self-studies.

 .. rubric:: What to write?

 There are several textbooks that already present and explain the physics I am talking about.
-And the topics that are not yet in textbooks, are described in articles published in peer-reviewed journals, many of them freely accessible.
+And the topics that are not yet in textbooks, are well described in articles published in peer-reviewed journals, many of them freely accessible.
-So it would be senseless to try explaining again these physics in details, when experts already explained much better than I could.
+So it would be senseless to try to explain again these physics in details, that experts already explained much better than I could.

-But what I was missing, was an overview of Quantum 2.0 that was between, on one side, introductory slide shows or 20 minute lecture series, and graduate level courses on the other.
+But what I am missing, is an overview of Quantum 2.0 that lies between, on one side, introductory slide shows or 20 minute lecture series, and on the other side, graduate level courses.

 Also there are some special topics that, in my opinion, are to shortly addressed in the textbooks and articles that I know,